brimdata/super/book/src/super-sql/operators/search.md

 where grep("foo", this)
 ```

-Note that the "search" keyword may be omitted.
+Note that the shorthand `?` may be used in lieu of the "search" keyword.
 For example, the simplest SuperSQL query is perhaps a single keyword search, e.g.,
 ```
 ? foo